wklechka/MvsToSLPK/UsersGuide/UsersGuide.md

 ![UI](theUI.jpg)

 There are two input files: a Summit project (smtxml) and a PRJ.
 The PRJ is a file containing the PROJ WKT coordinate system.
-The smtxml is an XML file used by DAT/EM's Summit Evolution™ stereoplotter application.
+The smtxml is an XML file used by DAT/EM's Summit Evolution™ Stereoplotter application.

 The output will go to the selected 'Results' folder.

-ImageIQ™ users can simply select their results folder, and the SMTPRJ, PRJ, and Results folders will be filled in automatically.
+ImageIQ™ users can simply select their results folder, and the SMTXML, PRJ, and Results folders will be filled in automatically.

 ## Options Explained: